-Implementation of these mitigation measures would require cooperation of the Chowchilla Elementary School District and Madera County.
+Implementation of these mitigation measures would require cooperation of Madera County and the City of Chowchilla.
 If implemented, these mitigation measures would offset the adverse effects of construction of the SR 152 alternatives on Fairmead by reducing existing stressors (e.g., lack of a reliable water supply and centralized sewer system) that adversely affect community cohesion and inhibit growth.
 Mitigation aimed at offsetting the HSR contribution to stressors on the community would provide an opportunity to maintain the quality of life in Fairmead under the SR 152 alternatives.

+Source: Authority, 2018

-Source: Authority and FRA, 2018 DRAFT - MAY 23, 2018
+MAY 23, 2018